-Some often cited investigations claim support for this theory.
+Some often-cited investigations claim support for this theory.
 Easterlin (1974) saw the theory proved by his observation that happiness is as high in poor countries as it is in rich countries.
-Brickman et al (1978) assert that happiness is relative because they found that lottery-winners are not happier than paralysed accident victims.
+Brickman et al (1978) assert that happiness is relative because they found that lottery-winners are not happier than paralyzed accident victims are.

 Elsewhere I have exposed these sensational claims (Veenhoven 1991).
-Happiness appears not to be is not the same in poor and rich nations (see also scheme 2 and 4) and neither are accident victims equally happy as lottery winners.
+Happiness appears not to be is not the same in poor and rich nations and neither are accident victims equally happy as lottery winners.
 The differences may be smaller than one might have thought, but they exist undeniably.

 I also checked some other implications of the theory that happiness is relative.
 One such implication is that changes in living-conditions, to the good or the bad, do not lastingly affect the appreciation of life.
-However there is good evidence that we do not adjust to everything; for instance, we don't adjust to the misfortune of having a handicapped child or the loss of a spouse.
+However, there is good evidence that we do not adjust to everything.
+For instance, we do not adjust to the misfortune of having a handicapped child or the loss of a spouse.

 Another implication I checked is that earlier hardship favors later happiness.

-Survivors of the Holocaust were found to be less happy than Israelis of the same age who got off scot-free.
+Survivors of the Holocaust were found less happy than Israelis of the same age who got off scot-free.

 A last empirical check to be mentioned is the correlation with income.
 The theory that happiness is relative predicts a strong correlation in all countries, irrespective of their wealth.
 Income is a salient criterion for social comparison, and we compare typically with compatriots.
-As we have seen in scheme 5 this prediction is not confirmed by the data.
-In several rich countries the correlation is close to zero.
+This prediction is not confirmed by the data.
+In several rich countries, the correlation is close to zero.